guides8 min read

 Poker Hand Notation: A Quick Guide to Shorthand for Live Players

-If you are going to record hands at the table, you need a system that is fast enough for live play.
-Standard poker hand notation gives you that system — a set of abbreviations that the entire poker community already uses, whether in forum posts, hand history files, or training content.
+If you are going to record hands at the table by hand, you need a notation system that is fast enough for live play.
+Standard poker hand notation gives you that system — a set of abbreviations widely used in forum posts, hand history files, and training content.
 Learning it once means you can write hands faster, read others' hand posts instantly, and communicate clearly with coaches or study partners.

 This is a quick reference.
 Print it, bookmark it, or just skim it before your next session.